 The Student Government Association Office is located on the third floor of the Student Success Center in room 3467 (229-931-2363).
 The executive committee, senators, and advisors welcome everyone to join their weekly meetings on Thursdays at 4:45pm in the Student Government Conference Room 3447, which is located on the third floor of the Student Success Center.

 The Campus Activities Board (CAB) provides students with quality entertainment and activities throughout the regular academic year.
 CAB's executive board consist of one elected officer (President) and five selected officers (Public Relations Director and four Program Directors).
 CAB is always recruiting volunteers and sponsoring events that you, the student, want to bring to campus.
 From concerts to comedians, to movies and game nights, CAB is always entertaining!
 All weekly meeting times are posted at the CAB office or on the Semester Activities Calendar.
-For more information about upcoming student activities and campus events, please check our online activities calendar at www.gsw.edu/events.
+For more information about upcoming student activities and campus events, please check our online activities calendar by Clicking Here.

 iHELP Peer Educators - Students who encourage their peers to make healthy, positive lifestyle choices through educational programming and personal contact.